tavildar/LDPC/README.md

  - **decode**
 	 - Input:  llr vector, max iterations, min_sum algorithm
-	 - Output: decoded info bits
+	 - Output: decoded codeword (for WiFi codes, first K bits are the information bits)
 	 - 	Function: BP decoder (see [Richardson-Urbanke](https://www.amazon.com/Modern-Coding-Theory-Tom-Richardson/dp/0521852293))

 > Note that for speed up of simulation, it is assumed in the main file that if a given run (as in info bit and noise realizations) is decoded for a lower EbNo value, then it will be decoded for a higher EbNo value.